 Outlining what is wrong with the ESV

-The ESV translation of Phil 2:6-7 is provided below and issues are outlined with respect to the emphasized portions of the verses.
+The ESV translation of Phil 2:6-7 is provided below, and issues are outlined regarding the emphasized portions of the verses.

 Philippians 2:6-8 (ESV)